This topic describes scheduled jobs in Optimizely Customized Commerce.

 - ScheduledJob and ScheduledJobCollection classes of the EPiServer.DataAbstraction namespace in Optimizely CMS.

-A sample installation of Optimizely Commerce contains the predefined scheduled jobs as described in the following.
+A sample installation of Customized Commerce contains the predefined scheduled jobs, as described in the following.

 Removes carts that are expired, meaning they have not been accessed for a specified number of days.
 The default value is 30.
 This can be configured in the ExpiredCartJobDays property of the appSettings file.